Skip to Content

 Ghirardelli Square is the home of another giant Christmas tree in San Francisco; this 50-foot tree is decorated with oversized Ghirardelli chocolate bars because, well, duh.
 There is also a tree lighting event that takes place Thanksgiving weekend, with musical performances, puppet shows, and stilt walkers.

 San Francisco’s own National Park also comes alive during the holiday season, and is home to its own Christmas tree and festive events.
-The 2020 tree lighting is TBA.
-THe event usually takes place at the park’s Main Post, and will have carolers, kids’ activities, and light refreshments.
+The event usually takes place at the park’s Main Post, and will have carolers, kids’ activities, and light refreshments.
 A lantern-lit forest walk will take place afterwards.

 For more holiday fun, head on over to the Walt Disney Family Museum which presents a double feature screening of Christmas With Walt Disney and Mickey’s Christmas Carol.

-America’s largest urban park is also one of the best places to experience Christmas in San Francisco, with a Christmas tree and several holiday events.
+America’s largest urban park is also one of the best places to visit in San Francisco in December, with a Christmas tree and several seasonal events.

 Christmas Tree Lighting + Winter Carnival